puniverse/comsat/comsat-spring-web/docs/MirroringJavaClassAPIs.md

 Forwarding references
 ---------------------

+- References through `super` can't be forwarded (they are not polymorphic)
 - Field references can't be forwarded (they are not polymorphic)
 - Class references can't be forwarded
 - A method reference can be forwarded through instrumentation iff: